 If your app gets a lot of spam or inappropriate reviews, you end up spending a lot of time reporting them, and less time working with your more valuable reviews.
 Save time by setting up Auto-reply rules to report inappropriate and offensive reviews automatically.
 These reviews may contain offensive language or have low ratings, so you can create a rule that detects these criteria and reports a concern automatically.

 Report a Concern is a premium feature.
-Send us a message at email@example.com if you would like to enable it.
+If you would like to enable it, please reach out to our Support Team.

 To automatically Report a Concern: